• Home

 • The Department’s annual evaluation process provides the basis for the post-tenure review.
 The Department’s Faculty Evaluation Board (FEB), composed of three faculty members selected by the chair, who also chairs the FEB, conducts the annual evaluations in accordance with the Faculty Evaluation Policy.
 The post-tenure review will be conducted at the same time as the annual evaluations, but separately, by a Post-tenure Review Committee composed of all faculty members beyond the rank of assistant, who will elect a chair who is not the department chair.
 The chair of the PTR committee will generate a report on behalf of the committee, and submit it to the department chair.
 The department chair attends the PTR meetings, but does not vote.

-• The Post-tenure Review committee will provide a copy of their report to the faculty member, who may submit a written response for inclusion in the post-tenure review file before it is forwarded to the chair for his or her review.
-If the chair agrees with the report, he or she will indicate that agreement in writing to the faculty member and place a copy in the post-tenure review file.
-If the chair disagrees with the committee’s evaluation, he or she shall explain the reasons for any disagreement in writing, with a copy to the faculty member and the committee.
+• The Post-tenure Review committee will provide a copy of their report to the faculty member, who may submit a written response for inclusion in the post-tenure review file before it is forwarded to the chair for their review.
+If the chair agrees with the report, they will indicate that agreement in writing to the faculty member and place a copy in the post-tenure review file.
+If the chair disagrees with the committee’s evaluation, they shall explain the reasons for any disagreement in writing, with a copy to the faculty member and the committee.

 • Unit procedures for ensuring that as part of the annual evaluation process, results of the post- tenure review assessment are used to determine annual evaluation outcomes are outlined below in #6.